IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 16. The VM can either be crafted from scratch (**New**) or from a pre-designed template (**From Template**).
 One of the advantages of the VMware Shared plan on IBM Cloud is the wealth of templates available out of the box with the offering.
 Select the **From Template** option and then scroll through the template repository.

-17. We recommend selecting the ```vm-redhat8``` template, which corresponds to the Red Hat 8 official template (RHEL8), for the purposes of this demonstration — although you are free to choose any of your liking.
-Scroll down the page to reveal more configuration options.
+17. We recommend selecting the ```vm-redhat8``` template, which corresponds to the Red Hat 8 official release (RHEL8), for the purposes of this demonstration — although you are free to choose any of your liking.
+Continue scrolling down the page to reveal more configuration options.

 ![](_attachments/shared-managing-12.png)

-18. **Storage** for the VM is the next consideration.
+18. **Storage** for the VM is our next consideration.
 As described earlier in the Provisioning module, there are a variety of storage options available for virtual machines and virtual applications deployed within the VMware Shared environment.
-Each storage tier conveys different levels of throughput (IOPs) and levels of isolation (multi-tenant versus single-tenant), with differing levels of billable rates and charges associated with each tier.
+Each storage tier provides different levels of throughput (IOPs) and levels of isolation (multi-tenant versus single-tenant), with differing levels of billable rates and charges associated with each tier.
 For our purposes, we recommend the ```Standard (VDC Default)``` tier of **Storage Policy**.

 19. **Compute** is dictated by the VDC sizing configuration that was set during the Provisioning module.
 The resources available to the VM we are defining here are restricted by the hardware configurations assigned to the VDC (```bienko-vdc```) when it was deployed earlier.

-20. **NICs**, or Network Interface Cards, provides the network interface needed by the virtual machine for communication with the public internet, IBM Cloud, and on-premises resources.
+20. **NICs**, or Network Interface Cards, provide the network interface needed by the virtual machine for communication with the public internet, IBM Cloud, and on-premises resources.
 The *Primary NIC* will have been configured by default and no other adjustments are required.

 21. When satisfied, click the **OK** button at the bottom of the panel to return to the vApp definition.